 Your brand and business are protected by trademark and copyright against legal issues.
 It includes unauthorized use of your copyrighted work.
 Or it includes the name and trademark of your company.

-In this piece, we’ll show you How to Trademark and Copyright Your Blog’s Name & Logo.
+We’ll show you How to Trademark and Copyright Your Blog’s Name & Logo in this piece.

 - 1 Why Should Your Blog Name and Logo Be Trademarked and Copyrighted?

 - 2 Reasons to Avoid Registering Your Blog Name as a Trademark

 - 3 Your blog is only a hobby for you.

 - 4 You have no intention of enforcing your exclusive rights.